miriamtocino/miriamtocino.github.io/_posts/2014-10-15-creating-data-with-post.markdown

 title: "Creating Data with POST"
 date: October 15, 2014
-tagline: "Symfony Web Service Part 3" tags : [symfony, webservice]
+tagline: "Symfony Web Service Part 3"
+categories: [symfony]
 ---

 ![Creating Data with POST](http://miriamtocino.github.io/images/posts/web-service-post.svg)

-_This article is part of a series about how to build a **web wervice for an iOS eLearning iPad app**.
-So far there have been articles on [Symfony Web Service: Introduction](http://www.miriamtocino.com/articles/symfony-web-service-introduction/) and [Retrieving Data with GET](http://www.miriamtocino.com/articles/retrieving-data-with-get/)._
+This article is part of a series about how to build a **web wervice for an iOS eLearning iPad app**.
+So far there have been articles on [Symfony Web Service: Introduction](http://www.miriamtocino.com/articles/symfony-web-service-introduction/) and [Retrieving Data with GET](http://www.miriamtocino.com/articles/retrieving-data-with-get/).

 - - -

-_**NOTE**: The project database stores data coming from different iOS apps.
+**NOTE**: The project database stores data coming from different iOS apps.
 That's why the URIs in this article need to include information about the application we are refering to.
-If your web service is used just for one application, it won't be necessary that you specify this field in your URIs._
+If your web service is used just for one application, it won't be necessary that you specify this field in your URIs

 - - -

-_**NOTE**: The following recommendations come from the [Internet Engineering Task Force (IETF) and the Internet Society](http://en.wikipedia.org/wiki/Internet_Engineering_Task_Force), the principal technical development and standards-setting bodies for the Internet._
+**NOTE**: The following recommendations come from the [Internet Engineering Task Force (IETF) and the Internet Society](http://en.wikipedia.org/wiki/Internet_Engineering_Task_Force), the principal technical development and standards-setting bodies for the Internet.